GRIFFITH INSTITUTE ARCHIVE - ACCESSIONS 1997 TO DATE

 Fire insurance policy concerning 11, Norham Gardens, Oxford, taken out by F. Ll.
 Griffith on 9 February, 1909.
 (Presented by Mr. Jacob Khokhlov.)

 Some 2,500 colour transparencies of Photographs of Egypt taken by John Ross.
 (Presented by Mrs Judy Ross.)
-A note about the John Ross photographs on the webpages of ACCES.

 More material has been added to the papers of Professor Mordechai Gilula (1936-2002), including parts of his planned grammar of Middle Egyptian.
 (Presented by Mrs Gilula.)